netdata/netdata/src/collectors/apps.plugin/README.md

 ## Configuration

 The configuration file is `/etc/netdata/apps_groups.conf`.
-To edit it on your system, run `/etc/netdata/edit-config apps_groups.conf`.
+You can edit this file using our [`edit-config`](docs/netdata-agent/configuration/README.md) script.

 The configuration file works accepts multiple lines, each having this format: